Preethamalladu/DMDD-Presentation/index.md

 > How to Translate and Rotate an object in 3D space
 > How to reset the obects movemenets
 > How to create a script in python which can do the above
-> How to render images
+> How to render images using MayaHardware 2.0

 ## The Image Generation Part